-The 7-days-long Woven Futures program is designed to provide access to innovative and digital technologies available for textile- and fashion designers, artists, and professionals working in the fashion industry.
-It provides specialized theoretical and practical training with tools that enable participants to create artworks on the intersection of technology, art & design.
+The Woven Futures program provides access to innovative and digital technologies for textile, jewelry, and ceramic designers.
+It offers specialized theoretical and practical training with tools that enable participants to create works on the intersection of technology, art & design.
 The program imparts new knowledge and supports the development of innovative practices, creations, and products through design-driven research.

 This program is for you if you:

 are interested in experimenting with technology, but you don’t know where to start.

 want to be part of a community of makers.

 This program is NOT for you if you: